Request a private preview of our clubs and spend a day getting fit and having fun.

 Bottom line?
 I run hard(ish).
 I work even harder.
 And I am stressed out.

-In the fall, as I was circling the drain of “Too-Much-On-My-Plate” despair, I sat down with Mind/Body Director Randi Lattimore to conduct this interview.
+In the fall, as I was circling the drain of “Too-Much-On-My-Plate” despair, I sat down with Randi Lattimore, Mind/Body Director of Midtown Athletic Club in Rochester, NY, to conduct this interview.
 Something she said while we were chatting hit home for me.

 She said, “Yoga is for everyone.”